 - ReturnMagic: Acquired by Shopify in 2018, ReturnLogic makes it simple to create an RMA and print shipping labels.
 It includes over 50 carriers worldwide.

 Returns are part of shopping online.
 Making it easy will create a more positive customer experience and boost your retention of new customers.
-Managing them can be a headache, but setting clear policies and effective processes on the backend will make them virtually painless.
+Managing them can be a headache, but setting clear policies and effective back-end processes will make them painless.
 With the right strategy, you can make returns just another selling point for your business!